 2012-13: Magyar joined the USHL’s Sioux City Musketeers in January after starting the year with the Cleveland Barons U18 team and played four games for the USA National Team Development Program’s U17 team.
 He scored 1 goal with 5 assists and was +6 with 6 penalty minutes in 27 games for Sioux City.
 The Musketeers missed the USHL playoffs; finishing sixth in the Western Conference.
 Magyar scored 13 goals with 21 assists and 18 penalty minutes in 34 games for the Barons.
 He had no points with 2 penalty minutes in four games for the NTDP U17 team.

 2013-14: Magyar de-committed to Ohio State — signing with OHL Kitchener — and was the Rangers’ leading scorer as a 17-year-old rookie.
-He scored 20 goals with 26 assists and was -18 with 20 penalty minutes.
+He scored 20 goals with 26 assists in 66 games and was minus-18 with 20 penalty minutes.
 Kitchener missed the OHL playoffs; finishing last in the Midwest Division.
-Magyar was ranked 52nd amongst North American skaters in Central Scouting’s mid-term rankings prior to the 2014 NHL Draft.
+Magyar was ranked 32nd amongst North American skaters in the Central Scouting final rankings and was selected by Colorado in the fourth round (93rd overall) in the 2014 NHL Draft